tc39/notes/meetings/2025-11/november-18.md

 MF: Okay, then I’d like to formally call for advancement to Stage 3 for joint iteration.

 CDA: You’ve already got a few voices of support for Stage 3.
 Are there any more?
-I saw thumbs up from Chip.
+I saw thumbs up from CM.
 Do we have any objections or dissenting views?
 Hearing nothing, seeing nothing, you have Stage 3.

 MF: Thank you.
 We are going very fast through this agenda.